hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>Where can I find information about HuBMAP experimental protocols? </summary>
+<details><summary><b>Where can I find information about HuBMAP experimental protocols?</b> </summary>

 All published protocols that are used in HuBMAP are available on protocols.io here: https://www.protocols.io/groups/human-biomolecular-atlas-program-hubmap-method-development.

 </details>

-<details><summary>How do you define raw and processed data? </summary>
+<details><summary><b>How do you define raw and processed data? </b></summary>

-We define raw data as the data that comes directly off of the instrument (e.g. mass spectrometer, microscopy, etc.), while processed data has been transformed in some manner (e.g. normalization, background subtracted, aligned, etc.) and the level of processing is defined by the data state as detailed below.
+We define <em>raw</em> data as the data that comes directly off of the instrument (e.g. mass spectrometer, microscopy, etc.), while <em>processed </em>data has been transformed in some manner (e.g. normalization, background subtracted, aligned, etc.) and the level of processing is defined by the data state as detailed below.
 Data states are dependent upon the modality.
 In general, data state 0 (raw data) and state 1 (processed data) are available on the portal for downloading.

 Microscopy: